|Rare Book & Manuscript Library|

 Selected materials cataloged.

 Correspondence, speeches, reports, testimony, press releases, and articles of Young.
-The files document Young's leadership in many social welfare and urban sociology organizations, as well as his activities as a columnist and speaker.
-Cataloged correspondents include Robert F. Kennedy, Lyndon B. Johnson, Hubert H. Humphrey, Martin Luther King, Coretta Scott King, Roy Wilkins, and John W. Gardner.
+The files document Young's leadership in many social welfare and civil rights organizations, as well as his activities as a columnist and speaker.
+Cataloged correspondents include Robert F. Kennedy, Lyndon B. Johnson, Hubert H. Humphrey, Martin Luther King, Jr., Coretta Scott King, Roy Wilkins, and John W. Gardner.

 Using the Collection

 You will need to make an appointment in advance to use this collection material in the Rare Book and Manuscript Library reading room.
 You can schedule an appointment once you've submitted your request through your Special Collections Research Account.

 Box A, cataloged correspondence, and Box 283 are located on-site.
 Boxes 1-282 are located off-site.
 You will need to request this material at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 This collection has no restrictions.